What I Believe Makes Me Who I Am

 Continue reading

-Divine Mother, spare the Fem-in-’em now
+Divine Mother, Spare the Fem-in-’em Now

 Take ’em.
 Break ’em.
 Make ’em.

 O Grand Master, it is your females that will save this species.
-It is through their power, their innate abilities that man will be saved.
+It is through their power, their innate abilities, that man will be saved.
 Compassion and love must rule the day again.
-And power must be crushed by the mallet of humility before any dare send another child into war that old men dream of winning as if playing games of adolescent ruffians.
-Continue reading
+And power must be crushed by the mallet of humility before any dare sends another child into war that old men dream of winning as if playing games of adolescent ruffians.

 Truly Living May Just Be Worth Dying For

 The thought of going to prison never bothered me.
-I’d survive and flourish behind bars where I’d have more than enough time to reflect and write which I have found is my true love in life.
+I’d survive and flourish behind bars, where I’d have more than enough time to reflect and write which I have found is my true love in life.

 No, I could kill without worrying about the consequences.
 It would be my first offense.
-I am certified as a Vietnam veteran with Post Traumatic Stress Disorder and I don’t see any judge or jury putting me to death for the crime.
+I am certified as a Vietnam veteran with Post Traumatic Stress Disorder, and I don’t see any judge or jury putting me to death for the crime.

-All of this went through my mind when I was waiting at the train platform and a rather tall, white guy walked in front of me.
+All of this went through my mind when I was waiting at the train platform, and a rather tall, white guy walked in front of me.
 I was standing near the tracks.
-I was close enough and in line with others stranding on either side of me that I never thought someone could make their way between me and the tracks.
+I was close enough and in line with others standing on either side of me that I never thought someone could make their way between me and the tracks.
 But the man did.
 He walked around me.
 He stood directly in front of me.
 No one else stood that close.
 I recall thinking how totally inappropriate and rude his actions were.

-That’s when I planned to kill him.
-Continue reading
+That’s when I Planned to Kill Him.

 Yearning for you grows with each touch